Analysis | Biden’s Supreme Court commission successfully removes pie from sky

 What’s particularly striking here: We didn’t even see much of an increase in interest even after the newly more-conservative Supreme Court last month took a major step toward potentially rolling back abortion rights.

 But there’s at least something to be said for this whole effort potentially moving the Overton window, a term for the range of politically acceptable ideas.
-Sometimes pushing extreme measures can be usefully politically, because it can highlight more-practical ideas that suddenly seem like a valid compromise.
+Sometimes pushing extreme measures can be useful politically because it can highlight more-practical ideas that suddenly seem like a valid compromise.

 Such could be the case with less-drastic ideas examined by the commission, most notably creating term limits for Supreme Court justices, which a subcommittee report said “appear to enjoy the most widespread and bipartisan support,” as well as allowing people to listen to oral arguments in real time.

 Neither of these, of course, addresses what court-packing advocates were really out for, which is a quick fix for the events of the past few years.
 Term limits of 18 years would reduce the swings on the court and make it so the balance of power is less reliant upon when justices just so happen to retire or die, but they would also take a long time to truly have that impact.
-They are also very difficult to institute, given they would likely require a constitutional amendment, which means two-thirds of both the House and Senate and three-fourths of states.
+They are also very difficult to institute, given they would be likely to require a constitutional amendment, which means two-thirds of both the House and Senate and three-fourths of states.
 (Are Republicans really going to sign off on such a thing when they’ve gamed the current system much better than Democrats have?
 Of course not.)

 In other words, we’re at about where we were and were always going to be with all of this, which is nothing truly happening.
 The process works.